 Historically, we have pursued a strategy of investing some portion of cash flow in tax-advantaged fixed-maturity and equity securities to minimize our overall tax liability and maximize after-tax earnings.
 See Tax-Exempt Fixed Maturities in this quarterly report Item 3, Quantitative and Qualitative Disclosures About Market Risk for further discussion on municipal bond purchases in our fixed-maturity investment portfolio.
 For our property casualty insurance subsidiaries, approximately 75% of interest from tax-advantaged fixed-maturity investments and approximately 40% of dividends from qualified equities are exempt from federal tax after applying proration from the 1986 Tax Reform Act.
 Our noninsurance companies own an immaterial amount of tax-advantaged fixed-maturity investments.
-For our noninsurance companies, the dividend received deduction exempts 50% of dividends from qualified equities.
-Our life insurance company does not own tax-advantaged fixed-maturity investments or equities subject to the dividend received deduction.
+For our noninsurance companies, the dividend received deduction exempts 50% of dividends from qualified equities and received deduction exempts 50% of dividends from subject to the dividend received deduction.
 Details about our effective tax rate are in this quarterly report Item 1, Note 9, Income Taxes.